MaksimDzhangirov/backendBankExample/docs/part59-eng.md

 EMAIL_SENDER_PASSWORD=jekfcygyenvzekke
 ```

-Once we click `Done` and go back to the security page, we'll see that
+Once we click `Done` and go back to the `Security` page, we'll see that
 there's 1 app password available here.

 ![](../images/part59/11.png)